 Michael Quinton is Pastor of Mesquite Baptist Church, 742 W. Pioneer Blvd., Suite A.

 Sunday worship is at 10:30.
-We can also be found on Facebook and our website: mesquitebaptistchurch.com
+They can also be found on Facebook and their website: mesquitebaptistchurch.com

 (All messages in the Church Directory are the opinion of the writer, who submits them as a columnist)